Last Updated on

-It is important for people who travel what the quality of tap water is like in their target country
+It is important for people who travel to know what the quality of tap water is like in their target country

-If you travel somewhere, it is obviously important to have good quality and sufficient amount of water.
-Quality is a crucial question, since, unfortunately, in a lot of countries the infrastructure is not good enough to clean the water properly, therefore drinking tap water is not recommended.
+If you travel somewhere, it is obviously important to have good quality and a sufficient amount of water.
+Quality is a crucial question, since, unfortunately, in a lot of countries the infrastructure is not good enough to clean the water properly.
+Therefore, drinking tap water is not recommended.

-Before your journey it is always useful to get informed whether tap water can be drunk in the target country, and if yes, what quality it is.
+Before your journey, it is always useful to know whether tap water can be drunk in the target country and if yes, what quality it is.

-If it cannot be consumed, obviously it means a bit of inconvenience, because you need to pay attention not to swallow water while having a shower.
-Besides this, cooking and cleaning your teeth are also a bit more problematic, since you need to use bottled water.
+If the water is neither fit for cooking nor fit for drinking, obviously it means a bit of inconvenience because you need to pay attention not to swallow the water while having a shower.
+Besides this, cooking and cleaning your teeth is also a bit more problematic, since you need to use bottled water.

 This problem mainly occurs in underdeveloped or developing countries.
-These countries include for example India, the majority of Africa, certain Middle-East and South-African countries.
+These countries include India, the majority of countries in Africa, certain Middle-East and South-African countries.

 I live in Budapest.
 I was born here, so I know what I am talking about.
 I can calm you.
-Tap water is not only suitable for drinking, but of perfect quality in Budapest.
+Tap water in Budapest is not only suitable for drinking but also of perfect quality.

 My child also drinks it.
 If there was only the slightest problem with tap water, I would obviously not let my child drink it.

-It is a proven fact that the Hungarian drinking water stock is not only safe, but of outstanding quality, even compared to the European average.
+It is a proven fact that the Hungarian drinking water stock is not only safe but also of outstanding quality, even compared to the European average.

-This is true of not only the quality of water but that of the service as well.
-If you do not believe it, just go on reading the article, and all your doubts will disappear.
+This is true of not only the quality of water but also of the service as well.
+If you do not believe it, just keep on reading this article and all your doubts will disappear.

 You will get an answer to: